2025 Liechtenstein general election: Opposition parties

 The Democrats for Liechtenstein nominated Thomas Rehak and Erich Hasler for government positions on 16 December 2024, being the first time the party presented government candidates since its formation in 2018.
 They said that they were open to a coalition with other parties.
 During campaigning, Rehak suggested the possibility of a three-party coalition, stating that the DpL "had a right to a seat in government".
 According to polling, the party was predicted to receive a significantly increased share of the vote compared to 2021, perhaps as high as 20%.
+The party's programme included things such as free public transport for the young and elderly, restricting the status of refugees from Ukraine, additional requirements for naturalization in Liechtenstein, reduced bureaucracy in healthcare and tax cuts.

-The Free List did not present any government candidates, but it also stated that it did not rule out participation in government.
+The Free List presented its Landtag candidates on 15 and 29 November 2024.
+The party did not present any government candidates, but it also stated that it did not rule out participation in government.
+The party's programme included things such as family medicine, affordable housing, and environmental protection being included as a fundamental right in the constitution.
 Mensch Im Mittelpunkt renounced any candidates in December 2024.

-The Independents, which had suffered a large electoral defeat in 2021, did not present any candidates.
+Procedure

 Election campaigning is largely unregulated and carried out via social media, newspapers and broadcast media.
 All parties are permitted to post an official campaign video on the websites of the main newspapers in the country.
 The elections are the second to be carried out under the 2019 Law on Payment of Contributions to Political Parties, which limited public funding to registered political parties, banned large anonymous donations and required the publication of accounts by parties.